austinsonger/Policy-Portal/access-control.md

 1. The level of security assigned to a user to the organization's information systems is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 2. All access requests are treated on a "least-privilege" principle.
-3. \<PlaceHolder> maintains a minimum necessary approach to access to Customer data.
-As such, \<PlaceHolder>, including all workforce members, does not readily have access to any ePHI.
+3. `<Company Placeholder>` maintains a minimum necessary approach to access to Customer data.
+As such, `<Company Placeholder>`, including all workforce members, does not readily have access to any ePHI.

 **Access Authorization**

-1. Role based access categories for each \<PlaceHolder> system and application are pre-approved by the Security Officer.
+1. Role based access categories for each `<Company Placeholder>` system and application are pre-approved by the Security Officer.
-2. \<PlaceHolder> utilizes hardware-defined and/or software-defined boundaries to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+2. `<Company Placeholder>` utilizes hardware-defined and/or software-defined boundaries to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 **Person or Entity Authentication**

 1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
 2. Each Customer and Partner has and uses a unique user ID and password or OpenID Connect that identifies him/her as the user of the information system.
 This is enforced through the use of **AWS Cognito**.
-3. All customer support interactions must be verified before \<PlaceHolder> support personnel will satisfy any request having information security implications.
+3. All customer support interactions must be verified before `<Company Placeholder>` support personnel will satisfy any request having information security implications.

 **Unique User Identification**

-1. Access to the \<PlaceHolder> Platform systems and applications is controlled by requiring unique User Login IDs and passwords for each individual user and developer.
+1. Access to the `<Company Placeholder>` Platform systems and applications is controlled by requiring unique User Login IDs and passwords for each individual user and developer.
 2. Passwords requirements mandate strong password controls (see below).
 3. Passwords are not displayed at any time and are not transmitted or stored in plain text.
 4. Default accounts on all production systems and environments, including root, are disabled/locked.
-5. Shared accounts are not allowed within \<PlaceHolder> systems or networks.
+5. Shared accounts are not allowed within `<Company Placeholder>` systems or networks.

 **Automatic Logon and Logoff**

-1. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with \<PlaceHolder> workstations or production systems.
+1. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with `<Company Placeholder>` workstations or production systems.
    * Automatic log-on may only be permitted for low-risk systems such as conference room PCs connecting to a Zoom Room.
    * Such systems are configured on separate network VLANs.
 2. Users are required to make information systems inaccessible by any other individual when unattended by the users (ex. by using a password protected screen saver or logging off the system).